skeezicsb/PERQemu/PERQemu/Readme.txt

   RS-232:
     - The Z80 SIO chip is implemented to work with the new Z80 emulator;
-    - Software running under emulation can control a real physical serial port on the host; second RS-232 port available with the PERQ-2/EIO models [not yet fully tested];
+    - Software running under emulation can control a real physical serial port on the host; second RS-232 port available with the PERQ-2/EIO models;
+    - Rewrite of the host-side physical serial port interface now runs more consistently and reliably on all platforms;
     - The RSX: pseudo-device for transferring text files from the host to POS has been reinstated.